New Results from the UVIT Survey of the Andromeda Galaxy: Observations

 UVIT consists of two 38 cm telescopes, each with field of view of $\sim$28 arcmin in diameter.
 The UVIT telescope and calibration are described in Tandon et al. (2017a, 2017b, 2020), Postma et al. (2011), Leahy et al. (2020b) and references therein.
 One telescope is for far ultraviolet (FUV) (130 to 180 nm) wavelengths and one for near ultraviolet (NUV) (200 to 300 nm) and visible (VIS) (320 to 550 nm) wavelengths.
 The FUV, NUV and VIS channels each have a number of filters with different bandpasses.
 The VIS channel is used for spacecraft pointing, so normally science observations are carried out simultaneously in FUV and NUV channels.
 The pixel scale for UVIT images is 0.4168 arcsec per pixel and point sources in the UVIT images have FWHM $\simeq$1 arcsec in the FUV and NUV channels.

 The survey of M31 with UVIT has been carried out since 2017.
 With UVIT's 28 arcmin in diameter field of view, 19 different fields are required to cover the sky area of M31.
 Exposures in the following filters are being used : F148W (123 to 173 nm), F154W (135 to 173 nm), F169M (146 to 175 nm), F172M (165 to 178 nm), N219M (206 to 233 nm) and N279N (275 to 284 nm).
 The NUV channel failed in early 2018, so that science observations since then have been carried out in FUV only.
 Fortunately much of the UVIT survey which overlaps with the PHAT survey was observed prior to the NUV failure, so that most of the PHAT area is covered by both NUV and FUV UVIT observations.
 The sky positions of the 10 fields covering and adjacent to the area surveyed by HST as part of PHAT are shown in Fig. 1.
-Of these fields, the data for field 8 is not yet available.

 After the previous work (Leahy et al. 2020a) we developed new detector distortion corrections and new position calibration tools for processing UVIT images.
 Thus for the current work we are reprocessing the previous data on M31.
 For this study, we are comparing UVIT FUV and NUV data with NUV (the 275 nm band F275W filter) and optical data from the PHAT survey.
 The UVIT N279N filter covers nearly the same waveband as the HST F275W filter.
 Thus for the current analysis we restrict ourselves to the four UVIT Fields which overlap with PHAT (see Fig. 1) and also have N279N data: Fields 1, 2, 7 and 13.
 Table 1 here gives the basic properties these four Fields, including filters, exposure times and dates of observation.